myref/cicdtoolbox/README.md

 ## Users ##
-All users are configured in LLDAP.
+All MSP users are configured in MSP_IDP.
 [The wiki](https://github.com/Devoteam/CICD-toolbox/wiki/Users-and-passwords) has the complete list.

+All customer users are in cust1_idp.
+This is a list specific to the cust1 realm.

 ### Wat the Robot script does ###
 In order for Jenkins to be able to run the jenkinsfiles, jenkins needs the jenkins-jenkins user to have a token.